 Step 2: Grooming his undercoat.

 It is natural for a border collie to shed.
-They constantly shed their fur all year long since it helps them replenish their coats.
+They constantly shed their fur all year long since it helps them to replenish their coats.

 On this step, you must remove the fur.
 Start by using a de-shedding tool such as a slicker brush or an undercoat rake.
 These tools will get rid of the shed hair and debris from the dog’s undercoat.